kantega/superheroic/README.md

-Workshop: Superheroic Web Development with AngularJS
+Superheroic Web Development with AngularJS
 ===========
+Workshop at Booster 2014